Relative Fundamental Groups and Rational Points: Crystalline fundamental groups of smooth families in char

 \begin{proof} Taking into account the description of the latter in terms of cocyles modulo the action of $V$, this is straightforward algebra. \end{proof}

-Now, although so far we have been working over a field $K$, exactly the same definitions make sense over any $K$-algebra $R$, and we get the notion of an $R$-groupoid acting on $\spec{R\times_K L}$, as well as its cohomology.
+So far we have been working over a field $K$, however, exactly the same definitions make sense over any $K$-algebra $R$, and we can define the cohomology of an $R$-groupoid acting on $\spec{R\times_K L}$.
 There is an obvious base extension functor, taking $K$-groupoids to $R$-groupoids, and hence we can define cohomology functors $\underline{H}^n(G,V)$ for any representation $V$ of $G$.